 Tempur is widely known as the “original memory foam mattress”.
 If you’ve read any of their marketing material, you’ll see them calling the foams they use in the comfort layers of their mattresses “Tempur Material”.
 Huh?
 Is Tempur memory foam?
 The answer is yes.
 Tempur is indeed memory foam, and the name Tempur Material is a way to distinguish themselves from all the other memory foam mattresses exploding onto the market.

-Tempur Were First To Use Memory Foam
+Tempur Was the First To Use Memory Foam

 Memory foam was first developed in 1966 by NASA, who wanted to improve the safety of spacecraft cushions.
-They originally called it “slow spring back foam” and used it seating to help astronauts during lift-off.
+They originally called it “slow spring back foam” and used it as seating to help astronauts during lift-off.

 Properties Of Tempur Memory Foam

 Let’s take a closer look at “Tempur Material”.
 Yes, it is a memory foam.
 But it’s different from memory foam you’ll find from mattress-in-a-box companies.
 Here’s a short video from Tempur that gives you an overview:

 - Tempur Material is a proprietary foam, meaning you’ll only find it in Tempur branded products.